- Genius Essays

 Another example would be trying to look like the online bestie who just got married to her dream man in hopes that such an edit would create the same outcome in your life.

 When we have unmet desires, we can also think from the point of performance.
+That is execution without essence and as an escape for meaning.
 The challenge with the performative approach towards life is that it disconnects you from meaning and creates disparity between your form and essence.
+You end up high with a sense of duty and failing in the experience of true living.

-At the root of all this, you would discover that the ability to think clearly, objectively, and accurately is consistently arrested thus, leading to unproductive ends.
+At the root of all this, you would discover that the ability to think clearly, objectively, and accurately is consistently arrested thereby leading to unproductive ends.

 Here is what you should do: